College football season is a fun time of the year. You get to follow your favorite team and see student athletes leave it all on the field.

 If an antenna won’t work where you live, many of the cable replacement services listed above will solve the problem.

-If you do an internet search on how to watch football games for free, you will find sites that promise the ability to do so.
+Keep in mind that if you do an internet search on how to watch football games for free, you will find sites that promise the ability to do so.
 However, those sites are often full of spam or aren’t legal.

 How Can I Stream Live College Football?